Types Of Burglar Alarms

 - Clear any fault messages if present.

-- Check the Intruder Alarm system and that all equipment and devices are functioning correctly.
+- Check the Burglar Alarm system and that all equipment and devices are functioning correctly.

 - Check operation of all devices by performing an Engineers Walk test on the system to ensure all detection devices activate the alarm and are within the correct parameters.